-Many people will offer you advice on which mutual funds to buy or investments to make.
-But >there's more to your financial life than your RRSP.
+Many people will offer you advice on which investments to buy.
+But there's more to your financial life than your RRSP.
 Estate taxes, income taxes and education funds for your children are just some of the other complex aspects of your total financial picture.
-You need an advisor to help you develop an effective financial plan.
+You need a professional financial advisor to help you develop an effective financial plan.

 Personal financial planning focuses on you as an individual – bringing together all the financial and psychological factors that have an impact on your life.